-It is all of the above but based on the industrial scale.
-Business’ are now making it a priority to digitize their processes, their facilities, their vehicles and their people.
+Businesses are now making it a priority to digitize their business processes, their facilities, their vehicles, and their employee knowledge.
 But why do this?
 What is the benefit?
-Apart from not having to fumble for keys anymore, a completely connected facility can benefit from many small productivity improvements all of which add up to a very healthy sum.
+Apart from not having to fumble for keys anymore, a completely connected facility can benefit from many small productivity improvements, all of which add up to a very healthy sum.
 On a larger scale, all the collected information can lead to faster and better decisions and business outcomes.

-The engineer decides to create a pick to light system.
+Suppose your business's number one issue in an assembly process is that the wrong batteries are often installed in your devices.
+Your engineer decides to create a pick to light system.
 Whichever light is on, the assembler takes a battery from that bucket.
 Great!

 Now the engineer still gets reports of rejections, so he adds a sensor to each bucket.
 If a battery is pulled from a bucket without the light on, an alarm goes off.

-Ok, so there are now no more quality issues!!
+Ok, so there are now no more quality issues!

 The engineer now sends the successful and unsuccessful data, including how many times each bucket is picked, to a data analysis tool.